 One or two 10-minute sessions are usually needed, and then repeated every 9 to 12 months, depending on the area treated.

 Both drugs have a track record of high satisfaction among people being treated.
 That said, depending on what your priorities are in a treatment, one may be a better match than the other.

 Bellafill is the only filler approved to treat acne and the only one shown to last around five years.
 Bellafill was approved for use on acne scars based on the strength of a double-blind, randomized trial on about 150 subjects with acne scars receiving treatment.

 Bellafill is also effective on deep smile lines.
 In one five-year study, people whose smile lines were treated with Bellafill reported an 83-percent “very satisfied” result, even five years post-injection.
 Though it hasn’t been officially studied as a cheek filler, some doctors are reporting positive off-label results with increasing cheek volume.

 Juvederm is not approved to treat acne scars.
 And with longevity between nine months to two years (depending on the area treated), it doesn’t last as long as Bellafill.
 However, it is very effective for treating deep wrinkles and creating volume in areas such as the lips, where Bellafill is not approved for use.

 The effectiveness of the Juvederm line has plenty of anecdotal support.
-It’s also been shown through clinical trials to be highly effective at minimizing deep wrinkles
+It’s also been shown through

 Both Bellafill and Juvederm are good for people wanting to treat deeper wrinkles or scars, rather than fine lines.